Key Takeaways:

 Therapies for Cocaine Addiction Recovery

-A well-rounded treatment program for cocaine addiction ideally involves a blend of clinical therapy with alternative approaches focused on total wellness:
+A well-rounded treatment program for cocaine addiction ideally involves a blend of clinical therapy with alternative approaches focused on total wellness.
+Effective therapy for cocaine addiction addresses not only physical dependence but also the psychological symptoms that can persist during recovery, such as depression, anxiety, irritability, and mood swings.

 Evidence-Based Psychotherapy

-When therapy is evidence-based, it means that it’s been backed in scientific and clinical settings as effective in treating substance use disorders.
+When therapy is research-based, it means that it’s been backed in scientific and clinical settings as effective in treating substance use disorders.
 For cocaine addiction, psychotherapy might include cognitive behavioral therapy.

 CBT, for short, sees you talk one-to-one with a therapist to identify your motivations for using cocaine.
 What are the underlying reasons?
 Are they linked to any other possible conditions, like depression?
 CBT aids you in conquering negative thoughts that could be influencing drug use, replacing them with more positive perspectives and a new, positive approach to living drug-free.